aneoconsulting/ArmoniK.Core/README.md

 ## Development Setup

-ArmoniK.Core can be setup only on Linux machines.
+ArmoniK.Core can be installed only on Linux machines.
 For Windows users, it is possible to do it on [WSL2](https://learn.microsoft.com/en-us/windows/wsl/about).

 ### Prerequisites